CytronTechnologies/MAKER-PI-RP2040/README.md

 We've created the [CircuitPython .UF2 firmware for Maker Pi RP2040](https://circuitpython.org/board/cytron_maker_pi_rp2040/) with helps from the awesome folks at CircuitPython and Adafruit.
 It includes the libraries to work with Maker Pi RP2040's built-in features, eg. DC & servo motors control and Neopixel LEDs.
 The [adafruit_motor](https://github.com/adafruit/Adafruit_CircuitPython_Motor), [neopixel](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel) and [simpleio](https://github.com/adafruit/Adafruit_CircuitPython_SimpleIO) libraries are embedded by default, so there's no need to add them to the _lib_ folder of the _CIRCUITPY_ drive manually.

 Follow [this guide](/setup-circuitpython.md) to load the CircuitPython firmware on your Maker Pi RP2040.
+If you see _CIRCUITPY_ drive appears on your computer, it means CircuitPython firmware is already loaded on board and you are good to go!

+The _code.py_ file on the _CIRCUITPY_ drive (of any new Maker Pi RP2040) is the demo program which comes with the board.
+You can open this file with any code editor to view or modify it.
+[Mu Editor](https://codewith.mu/) is highly recommended for coding the CircuitPython.
+Follow [Adafruit's guide](https://learn.adafruit.com/welcome-to-circuitpython/installing-mu-editor) to install the software.

+Besides modifying the demo program, you can also open one of the [CircuitPython examples here](/Examples/CircuitPython).
+You can copy the code and paste it in the _code.py_ file on your _CIRCUITPY_ drive.
+Save the file after making desired changes and the code will run as soon as the file is done saving.
+> Please wait until the file is successfully saved before resetting or unplugging your board!

 ### MicroPython

 Follow [this guide](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-micropython) to load the MicroPython firmware on your Maker Pi RP2040.

 ## Reference: